rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/network-cloud-servers.rst

 certain Rackspace products and services.

 As shown in the figure below, PublicNet and ServiceNet are essential to a fully-functional cloud configuration.
-PublicNet provides a Cloud Server with access to the Web as well as Cloud Monitoring, Cloud Backup, Managed Cloud Support, and operating system updates.
-ServiceNet provides a Cloud Server with access to Cloud Databases, Cloud Load Balancers, Cloud Files, Cloud Backup, RackConnect, and Windows activation.
+PublicNet provides a server with access to the Web as well as Cloud Monitoring, Cloud Backup, Managed Cloud Support, and operating system updates.
+ServiceNet provides a server with access to Cloud Databases, Cloud Load Balancers, Cloud Files, Cloud Backup, RackConnect, and Windows activation.

 .. figure:: /_images/CloudServerNetworkRemovalResults.png